systeminit/si/app/docs/src/reference/components.md

 :::tip

-Erasing is not the same as Deleting.
-When you no longer want to manage a piece of cloud infrastructure in System Initiative you will erase its corresponding component.
-The component will no longer be present in your Change Set and the cloud infrastructure will not be modified.
+Erasing is not the same as deleting.
+When you no longer want to manage a piece of cloud infrastructure in System Initiative, you will erase its corresponding component.
+The component will no longer be present in your Change Set, and the cloud infrastructure will not be modified.

 :::